Kioptrix: Level 1.1 (#2)

 SQLi

 Using our favorite browser (Firefox in my case) we can browse the website and look for any valuable information we might be able to use to our advantage.
+The index page is a simple login screen we need to overcome.
+Login page

 On the index page source code (Using “View-Source”) we are able to discover a potential username - Administrator hardcoded into the HTML code.

 On the login page we use the Administrator username.
-As we have no idea what the password is, we can use a simple SQL Injection payload - ' or '1'='1 - in the password field to test the login mechanism
+As we have no idea what the password is, we can use a simple SQL Injection payload - ' or '1'='1

 Click on the Login button and… we’re in.